Noweisri/Encryption-Algorithms-GUI/README.md

 ![Screenshot 2023-11-13 215108](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/78968f87-2215-437d-9c4c-e498f51f1512)

-5. Make sure that the `Copy the main branch only` button is selected, then Click the Create `Fork` Button
+5. Make sure that the `Copy the main branch only` button is selected, then Click the `Create Fork` Button

 ![Screenshot 2023-11-13 215238](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/95296f97-e8d6-4378-ad1c-092a48c7b407)

-7. Now you have your Own Version Of the Code
+7. Now you have your Version Of the Code

 ![Screenshot 2023-11-13 215404](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/8a02d105-a223-4ae5-aed9-20798f2576e6)